Is it safe to volunteer right now?

 We ask volunteers to arrive promptly by 9:30am.
 You will assist with some light meal prep (cutting vegetables, bagging loose produce, etc.) and cleaning (wiping tables, sweeping/mopping, etc.).
 You may be asked to help in our pantry cellar, assisting with deliveries or organization of stock.

 All volunteers are welcome to eat lunch before we open our doors to our guests for lunch.

 Food service starts at 11am, and ends at 12pm.
 You may be asked to assist with some cleaning as lunch comes to an end.

 Then, after the lunch service ends at 12pm, we begin transitioning to a food pantry, opening at 12:30pm for an hour (until 1:30pm).

 During the pantry, you will be distributing bags that you packed earlier in the day to families, based on their household size.

 What do I need to bring?

-You don't need to bring anything with you.
-We provide aprons, hairnets, and gloves for all our volunteers.
+We just ask that you please bring your own mask, though we do have some should you not have one.
+We provide sanitizer, hand soap, aprons, hairnets, and gloves for all our volunteers.
 Wearing head coverings (hairnets, hats, etc.) is required by law, and will be strictly enforced.
 A baseball cap is an acceptable substitute for a hairnet and can be worn in place of one.